 Disorganization didn’t stop Jordana Haspel from excelling in high school or graduating from Brown University.

-But for this adult with attention deficit disorder (ADHD), success in the structured world of school didn’t lead to success in the adult world of work and roommates.
+But for this adult with attention deficit disorder (ADHD or ADD), success in the structured world of school didn’t lead to success in the adult world of work and roommates.